egoist/vuepack/README.md

 ## Before you started

-If you have been suffering from configuration hell, give [vbuild](https://github.com/egoist/vbuild) a chance.
+If you have been suffering from configuration hell, give [vbuild](https://github.com/egoist/vbuild) a chance. `vbuild` is 100% compatible with this template.

 ## Features